 A sequence of magnificent islands close to Split, from Šolta and Brač to Vis and Hvar, together with the Split hinterland with its natural wealth and diversity, have contributed to the development of one of the most charming cities of the Mediterranean, full of valuable monuments.
 Consequently, it became the peak of gastronomic culture which has been developing since the Roman era.
 As an important part of the heritage of civilisation, this gastronomic culture has obeyed high criteria and imperial demands.
 Today, when the Croatian coast and islands are increasing as a tourist world star, it satisfies ambitious tourist expectations and needs.
-To understand the Mediterranean culture at from the sea and the wealth of islands, to the continental hinterland, used to end up on the tables of Split.
-The return process did not fail: refined cooking, as part of the civic culture of Split, had its impact on rural cuisine, enriching it with new
+To understand the Mediterranean culture at the table, it is necessary to go back into the past, at least for a moment.